A model for a large investor trading at market indifference prices. I: single-period case: Model

-The prices quoted by the market makers are also influenced by their initial endowments $\alpha_0=(\alpha^m_0)_{m=1,\dots,M} \in \mathbf{L}^0(\mathbf{R}^M)$, where $\alpha^m_0$ is an $\mathcal{F}$-measurable random variable describing the terminal wealth of the $m$th market maker (if the large investor, to be introduced later, chooses not to trade).
-We assume that the initial allocation $\alpha_0$ is \emph{Pareto optimal}, that is, there is no strictly better re-allocation of the same resources in the sense of the following
+The prices quoted by the market makers are also influenced by their initial endowments $\alpha_0=(\alpha^m_0)_{m=1,\dots,M} \in \mathbf{L}^0(\mathbf{R}^M)$, where $\alpha^m_0$ is an $\mathcal{F}$-measurable random variable describing the terminal wealth of the $m$th market maker if no orders have to be filled.
+We assume that the initial allocation $\alpha_0$ is \emph{Pareto optimal}, that is, there is no strictly better re-allocation of the same resources in the sense of the following well-known

 \begin{Definition} A vector of $\mathcal{F}$-measurable random variables $\alpha=(\alpha^m)_{m=1,\dots,M}$ is called a \emph{Pareto optimal allocation} if